nielswd23/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Niels Dickson is a graduate student in the Language Science department at the University of California, Irvine.
+Niels is a graduate student in the Language Science department at the University of California, Irvine.
 He is co-advised by Dr. Lisa Pearl and Dr. Richard Futrell.
-Currently, he is working on a research project addressing questions of language acquisition and noisy representation.
+His research investigates questions in the field of language acquisition with a focus on syntactic representation and computational models of representation.